-One of the primary objectives of this work is to collect population level status and trend data for the upper Yakima O. mykiss population (both life histories).
+One of the primary objectives of this work is to collect population level status and trend data for the upper Yakima O. mykiss population (sympatric life histories).
 These data collection efforts are ongoing.
 One of the secondary benefits is that the data are collected in a manner to answer critical uncertainties associated with the interactions of life history types in this sympatric population.
 Little is known about how the interactions between resident and anadromous forms of O. mykiss affects the recovery objectives mandated for the anadromous form.
 Bettering our understanding of these interactions will fill these data gaps, and help facilitate our recovery efforts.

 Our monitoring yielded several new and exciting results this contract period, particularly with respect to diversity and spatial structure metrics.
-This information will be useful for monitoring trends in the diversity and spatial structure metrics in future years that will support NOAA fisheries and the Columbia River BiOp, and uncertainties research.
-Many of the variables monitored will also be used to inform life cycle modeling efforts, and high level documents for the populations in the MPG (e.g., steelhead at risk report).
+This information will be useful for monitoring trends in the diversity and spatial structure metrics in future years that will support NOAA fisheries and the Columbia River BiOp and provide critical information improving the long term management of the sympatric life histories.
+Many of the variables monitored will also be used to inform life cycle modeling efforts, and high level documents for the populations in the MPG (e.g., steelhead at risk report; Status assessments).
 Steelhead are notably the most complex species in the Pacific Salmonid group and recent research conducted under this project, and elsewhere, are beginning to improve our understanding of the complexities of this species which will in turn, support their best management.